1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

 Child Care Community Partnership Grants - Implementing Child Care Capacity-Building Plans is sponsored by Child Care Aware of Kansas, in partnership with the Kansas Department for Children and Families.
-This grant aids communities with established task forces in executing strategies to enhance access to childcare in their area, including expanding capacity and improving facilities.
+This grant aids communities with established task forces in executing strategies to enhance access to child care in their area.
+This would include efforts to improve early childhood development access and quality.

 Get alerted about grants like this